 For a number of reasons, I’ve been in a bit of a funk lately.
-So when an email from Craftsy advertising their $20 off any class sale landed in my inbox, I thought maybe trying something new in the kitchen would be a fun and creative outlet.
-After browsing the site for a bit, I settled on the French Pastry Shop Classics course with an eye towards making homemade cream puffs for Mother’s Day.
+So when an email from Craftsy offering $20 off any class landed in my inbox, I thought maybe trying something new in the kitchen would be a fun and creative outlet.
+After browsing the site for a bit, I settled on the French Pastry Shop Classics course thinking I might make the homemade cream puffs from the course for Mother’s Day.

 However, after watching the first few videos, I started rethinking things… I guess I shouldn’t have been surprised, given that French cuisine is known for being a tad fussy, but with all of the piping of the pâte à choux and hand whipping of the Chantilly cream, I began wondering if homemade cream puffs were really worth all of the effort. (spoiler: they totally are!)

 If it’s not obvious by now, I’ll just come right out and say it — I’m all about simple and easy when it comes to cooking and baking.
 After thinking it over, I came to the conclusion that portioning out the pâte à choux with a cookie scoop and using a hand mixer for the Chantilly cream should work just as well.
 So I made a quick run to Walmart for some unbleached all-purpose flour and heavy cream to test my theory.